josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/csg_tools.md

 @Image(source: "csg_bed_mat.png")

-We will create another CSGCombiner3D named pillow as the child of  bed.
+We will create another CSGCombiner3D named `pillow` as the child of  `bed`.
 The scene tree should look like this:

 @Image(source: "csg_bed_tree.png")